hrvthzslt/personal-site/content/posts/creating-a-low-quality-translation-api-with-langue-models.md

 {"text":"Il volpe rosso veloce balza sopra il cane pigro."}
 ```

-Of course I'm not sure the quality of the translation, because I don't know Italian.
-But re translating it back to English yields: "The swift red fox leaps over the lazy dog.", you can be the judge.
+Of course, I'm not sure about the quality of the translation because I don't know Italian.
+However, retranslating it back to English yields: "The swift red fox leaps over the lazy dog."
+You can be the judge.

 You can check out the code on [GitHub](https://github.com/hrvthzslt/transloth).